lmorchard/django-teamwork/docs/overview.rst

   - whether the User owns the object;

-  - or by specifying specific Users and Groups.
+  - or by matching specific Users and Groups.

 * Policies can be set on a Site objects to apply site-wide